Mother, are you ok?

 talking to plants

 I began talking to my houseplants a few weeks ago.
 The first time I had a chat with one of my plants it made me cry.
 I felt so tender towards her.
 She, and my other plant I chat with, have grown a multitude of new shoots in these past weeks and I do wonder if it’s an expression of feeling loved.
-Maybe I should ask.
+Maybe I should ask her.

 We wanted to take Healing Earth to China.
 I had been to China a couple of times before.
 I had seen the black faces of Chinese coal workers after a day in the coal mines, their town covered in soot, a mirror of their faces.
 I had been to a valley that was shaped like a turtle, the locals would say, and was good feng shui.
 Tiny Animist temples dotted the way through the valley and womb-shaped tombs carved into the walls of the valley were plentiful.
 I found it profound to think that upon death is a return to the womb of Mother Earth.
 I asked why the womb-shape and its meaning to them and they couldn’t say why.
 I wondered if they had forgotten the why.

 In the end, we didn’t go to China with Healing Earth.
 Our schedules couldn’t line up.
 We tried Bali but no-one signed up.
-Maybe it was too confrontational in Bali, you know, land for Balinese scarce now.
+Maybe it was too confrontational in Bali, you know, the land for Balinese so scarce now.

 recharge & rejuvenate

 Sign up to receive newsletters & get a FREE e-book to learn yogic strategies to recharge your energy and rejuvenate your entire system.
 Completely free!